youmeizhang/interview-questions/OOP/README.md

 #### 22. Interface
 An interface is a collection of an abstract method.
 If the class implements an inheritance, and then thereby inherits all the abstract methods of an interface.

+* Interfaces are best suited for providing a common functionality to unrelated classes
+* Interfaces are a good choice when we think that the API will not change for a while

 #### 23. Exception handling
 An exception is an event that occurs during the execution of a program.
 Exceptions can be of any type – Runtime exception, Error exceptions.
 Those exceptions are adequately handled through exception handling mechanism like try, catch and throw keywords.